A hotly rumored iPhone 11 feature is already in a bunch of Android phones

 The Oppo R17 has an underscreen fingerprint sensor, a 6.4-inch display and a Snapdragon 670 processor.
 As a more budget-friendly phone, the R17 costs 3,499 yuan, or about $510, £395 or AU$700.

-As one of the first phones to have a in-screen reader, the Vivo X21 stood out last year as a slim, sleek phone with a long battery life and forward-looking features.
-Unfortunately, when we reviewed it at the time we observed that its sensor didn't work as fast as a physical reader.
+As one of the first phones to have a in-screen scanner, the Vivo X21 stood out last year as a slim, sleek phone with a long battery life and forward-looking features.
+Unfortunately, when we reviewed it at the time we observed that its sensor didn't work as fast as a physical scanner.
 The tech has improved since then, thankfully.

 Vivo V11